watertap-org/watertap/docs/technical_reference/unit_models/translators/translator_asm1_adm1.rst

 TKN Equation
 ------------
-The Total incoming Kjeldahl nitrogen is calcultated with components updated in the anaerobic environment.
+The Total incoming Kjeldahl nitrogen is calculated with components updated in the anaerobic environment.

 .. csv-table::
    :header: "Description", "Equation"